progval/pythonvm-rust/README.md

 ## Dependencies

-* CPython 3.4 (used as a parser and bytecode compiler).
-Versions newer than 3.4 should work, but their support is not tested.
+* CPython 3.6 (used as a parser and bytecode compiler).
+Older versions down to 3.4 should work, but their support is not tested.
 * [Rust](https://www.rust-lang.org/downloads.html)
 * [Cargo](https://crates.io/install)